 How does an uncapped SAFE differ from a capped SAFE?

 Uncapped SAFEs lack a valuation cap and convert at whatever Series A price is set.
-Capped SAFEs include a maximum valuation for conversion, providing more equity to investors when companies achieve high Series A valuations.
+A post-money SAFE with a cap includes a maximum valuation for conversion, providing more equity to investors when companies achieve high Series A valuations.

 Why would an investor accept an uncapped SAFE?